pmndrs/component-material/README.md

 - ##### `uniforms`

-Uniforms used inside shaders must be defined via the `uniforms` prop as follows
+Uniforms used inside shaders can be defined via the `uniforms` prop as follows

 ```jsx
   	<ComponentMaterial